gobo-eiffel/gobo/tool/gecop/validation/syntax/s7sc/test_instructions_3/Readme.md

-# Semantics S7SC
+# Syntax S7SC

 This [test](.) is exercising the syntax rule [S7SC](../Readme.md).

 ### Description

 In this test, we have two instructions with a semicolon after the last instruction.
-This is valid according to the Semicolon Optionality rule `S7SC`.
+This is valid according to the *Semicolon Optionality rule* `S7SC`.